Linda Obenewaa Akweley Ocloo: 2020 election

 Ocloo was re-elected as a member of parliament for Shai-Osudoku on the ticket of the National Democratic Congress during the 2020 Ghanaian general election.
 She was elected with 32,516 votes, representing 67.2% over the parliamentary candidate for the New Patriotic Party Benjamin Nargeh, who had 15,900 votes, representing 32.8% of the total votes.

+As the Regional Minister, Greater Accra

+Madam Ocloo, the regional minister for the Greater Accra Region, said as part of the government's intervention in response to the flooding situation in the region, it has set 10th July, 2026, for a clean-up campaign.

+Madam Ocloo said all Metropolitan, Municipal and District Assemblies in the region have been assigned specific roles; there are itinerary prepared for institutions and individuals who want to participate in the campaign.